Frequently Asked Questions About Wood Siding

 A. It's counter-intuitive, but hot, sunny weather is not the best weather for cleaning or painting wood siding.
-Hot, sunny weather can cause paint to bubble as it dries.
-Hot, sunny weather can also cause cleaning solutions to evaporate from wood siding too quickly.
-A temperate day with a cloudy sky, no precipitation, and not much of a breeze is the best weather for wood siding maintenance.
+Hot, sunny weather can cause paint to bubble as it dries and can also evaporate cleaning solutions from wood siding too quickly.
+A temperate day with a cloudy sky, no precipitation, and not much breeze is the best weather for wood siding maintenance.

 Q. Should I apply a water-repellent preservative to my wood siding?

 A. It doesn't hurt to apply a water-repellent preservative to wood siding, according to the US Department of Agriculture.
 Water-repellent preservative coatings are meant to be applied before priming and painting wood siding, or alone for a natural wood look.

 Q. My wood siding is warped/buckling.
 What's going on?

 A. Warped or buckling siding often indicates a moisture problem in the walls of the house.
 It can also be a sign of structural failure.
 If your siding is warped or buckling, have a knowledgeable contractor take a look at it to determine what the underlying problem is.

 Q. Is it okay for my shrubs to touch my wood siding?